-However, despite the inner turmoil that grieved his soul and the outer destruction he witnessed with his own eyes, this man was able to stand firm on his hope in God - knowing that His mercies are new every morning, for the Lord is a faithful God.. and true to His word - and the same holds true today.
+Despite the inner turmoil that grieved his soul and the outer destruction he witnessed with his own eyes, this man was able to stand firm on his hope in God - knowing that His mercies are new every morning, for the Lord is a faithful God and true to His Word - and the same holds true today.

-But like Jeremiah, we know in Whom we have believed, and are persuaded that He is able to keep us, and all that we have committed to Him.
-No matter what we may be called upon to suffer in this transitory life, we KNOW that God is faithful, and will not suffer us to be tempted above that.. which we are able to bear; but will, with the temptation, make a way of escape, so that we may be able to bear it.
+But like Jeremiah, we know in Whom we have believed and are persuaded that He is able to keep us and all that we have committed to Him.
+No matter what we may be called upon to suffer in this transitory life, we KNOW that God is faithful and will not suffer us to be tempted above that which we are able to bear, but will make a way of escape so that we may be able to bear it.

 God is indeed faithful to His Word which cannot be broken... and so with the grieving Jeremiah, we too can trace the rainbow through the rain and proclaim, "The Lord is my portion - therefore I have hope in Him."

 Heavenly Father, there are times when it seems that I am alone as I face life's difficulties, mourn over the spiritual decline that is overtaking the Church today, and grieve to see the shocking evil that is saturating the world.
 Thank You, Lord, that I am not alone, but am one of a remnant of believers who desires to do Your will.
 Thank You that Your mercies are new every morning and that You are building up Your church to Your praise and glory.
 In Jesus' name I pray, AMEN.